calebmadrigal/calebmadrigal-blog/blog/content/pages/about_me.md

 slug: about-me
 title: About Me

-Greetings fellow human!
-I'm Caleb (as you already know).
+Greetings!
+I'm Caleb.

 ![Me at central park](/images/caleb_madrigal_in_woods_600px.jpg)

 ### Professionally

 I'm a Software Consultant in Milwaukee, WI.
-My most recent development has been in: Python, Flask, Django, Javascript, Node.js, AngularJS, Bootstrap, Objective-C, Java, and C#/.NET.
+My most recent development has been in: Javascript/Node.js/Lodash/Angular, Python/Flask/Django, Bootstrap, .NET/C#, Objective-C, and Java.

 Programming started off as a hobby for me (back in junior high), and naturally transformed into a career.
 I love it!
 I still enjoy doing interesting side projects; my most recent was a home security and automation system built in Python/Flask/jQuery mobile on the Raspberry Pi.